Michelle Collins: After EastEnders

 In 2004, she starred in an episode of French and Saunders and also starred with fellow EastEnders actor Martin Kemp in the ITV drama Can't Buy Me Love.
 In 2005, Collins starred in the ITV drama The Last Detective and in the BBC drama The Family Man, alongside Daniela Denby-Ashe, which aired in March 2006.
 She starred in the West End musical Daddy Cool, and while working during the night there shot sequences for a cameo in the short film Broken written and directed by Vicki Psarias, which went on to win the several international awards.
 She also featured in the film Don't Stop Dreaming, released in 2007.
 She left Daddy Cool in January 2007 to shoot the Doctor Who episode "42".

 On 2 July 2007, it was announced that Collins has been cast for the lead role of Karina Faith in new ITV drama series, Rock Rivals, produced by Shed Productions.
 In 2009, Collins took part in the BBC Wales programme Coming Home about her Welsh family history.
-On 21 May 2009, it was rumoured that Collins had auditioned to star in US drama Desperate Housewives, but she did join the cast.
+On 21 May 2009, it was rumoured that Collins had auditioned to star in US drama Desperate Housewives, but she did not join the cast.

 In June 2010, it was announced that Collins would make a six-episode guest appearance as a patient's mother in Casualty.
 In 2010, she also guest-starred in Romeo & Juliet at the Octagon Theatre, Bolton, playing the Nurse.
 From 7 April-7 May 2011, Collins starred as Sheila Grundy, Fred Dibnah's third wife, in The Demolition Man at Octagon Theatre, Bolton.